o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 EAGAIN

-  The underlying message system wsa interrupted or the device was busy; the message was **not** sent, and user application should call this function with the message again.
+  The underlying message system was interrupted or the device was busy; the message was **not** sent, and the user application should call this function with the message again.

 EXAMPLE
 --------------------------------------------------------------------------------------------

-The following code bit shows one way of using the rmr_call function, and illustrates how the transaction ID must be set.
+The following code snippet shows one way of using the rmr_call function, and illustrates how the transaction ID must be set.

 ::